Tanja Stupar-Trifunović: Works

 Poetry by Stupar-Trifunović has been translated into several languages including English, German, Polish, French, Macedonian, Romanian, Slovene and Danish.
+In 2017, she signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Stupar-Trifunović currently works as Editor for the literary magazine Putevi and is developing her second novel.

 Awards

 In 2016, Stupar-Trifunović won the European Union Prize for Literature for her novel Satovi u majčinoj sobi (Clocks in my mother’s room).
 The novel was also short listed for the 2014 NIN Award (considered the leading Serbian literary prize).
 In 2013 it won the Zlatna sova third-place award for the best novel manuscript in Serbian language.

 In 2008, Stupar-Trifunović was shortlisted in the poetry category of the CEE Literature Award.

 Her poetry collection, O čemu misle varvari dok doručkuju, was shortlisted for the ProCredit Bank Literature Award for East and Southeast Europe.

 In 2009 Glavni junak je čovjek koji se zaljubljuje u nesreću won the Fra Grgo Martić Literary Award.